 This means that you need to remember one password, and because the program is remembering all the rest of them for you, they can be long and complicated like D7z8~t;adn4VfLqR!LhUzLlix}sSH6H|1 which prevents others from guessing them.
 It’s like carrying around a bag full of keys.
 You only have to remember the one bag in order to have all the keys with you.

 - Then you need to put your current keys into the vault.
 Each password manager has a clear way to add accounts – often as you use them.

 - This is also an excellent time to change simple or redundant passwords into complex ones.

 Please take a look at some password managers – do a search for “password manager” and read what other folk have to say about them.
-The next post will take you though thinking about using password managers for estate planning, Thursday’s post will include questions to keep in mind while doing so, and a final blog post will offer a checklist and some extra credit.
+The next post will take you through thinking about using password managers for estate planning, the following post will include questions to keep in mind while doing so, and a final blog post will offer a checklist and some extra credit.

 I’m super happy to answer any questions you have.
 These blog posts will be further improved upon as people ask questions and point out issues – so every bit of feedback you give helps others.

 Password Managers for the non-technical.
 The second in a series about digital estate planning.